alan-turing-institute/data-safe-haven/secure_research_environment/azure-runbooks/sre_build_instructions.md

 - After deployment, copy everything from the `git fetch;...` command and its output to the command prompt returned after the VM deployment and paste this into the deployment log (e.g. a Github issue used to record VM deployments for a SRE or set of SREs)
 - The deployment will take around 10 minutes to complete

-etty="At commit %h (%H)"` to verify you are on the correct branch and up to date with `origin` (and to output this confirmation and the current commit for inclusion in the deployment record). -->

 ### Troubleshooting Compute VM deployments
 - Click on the VM in the SRE subscription under the `RG_DSG_COMPUTE` resource group.
 It will have the last octet of its IP address at the end of its name.
 - Click on the "Serial console" item near the bottom of the VM menu on the left hand side of the VM information panel